twigikit/algo-trading-homework/README.md

 The performance of this improved model is as follows: <br>
 <img src="./diagram/best_improved_classification_rpt.png" alt="drawing" width="300" height = "120"/>

-* This model has an overall accurary score of 54% (relatively similar to the baseline)
+* The improved model has an overall accurary score of 54% (similar to the baseline).
-* The prediction on sell signal has a slightly higher precision score but a significantly improved recall score.
+* The prediction on sell signal has a slightly higher precision score but a significantly improved recall score as compared to the baseline performance.
 * The prediction on buy signal is reasonably acceptable with a precision score of 57% and recall score of 73%.
-* The cumulative strategy return is improved by 55% as compared to the baseline.
+* The cumulative strategy return is improved by 55% as compared to the baseline performance.

 <img src="./diagram/best_improved.png" alt="drawing" width="550" height = "320"/>